 In general, corporations required to file the CBT-100 include:

 - Every corporation existing under the laws of the State of New Jersey; and

 - Every foreign corporation which either:

-All corporations, whether domestic or foreign, must also submit an annual report and the associated filing fee.
-Beginning with tax year 2005, the annual report and filing fee must be submitted electronically.
-The paper form, CAR-100, has been eliminated and the annual report is no longer part of the corporation business tax return filing.
-In addition, the formation or registration date has become the annual report filing due date.
-For more information see:
+All corporations, whether domestic or foreign, must also submit an annual report and the associated filing fee electronically with the Division of Revenue and Enterprise Services (DORES).
+The formation or registration date is the annual report filing due date.
+For more information, visit DORES' website